CT Scan for Pancreatic Cancer

 When will I get the result?

 It can take some time before a full report is available to your consultant.
 Make sure you arrange an appointment to get the result.
-Occasionally, more information might be required or for some reason the scan may not be as clear as it should be.
+Sometimes, more information might be required or for some reason the scan may not be as clear as it should be.
 If this is the case, you will be asked to return for a repeat scan.